-“One, a study being published this month in The Journal Of Strength and Conditioning Research, concluded that if you stretch before you lift weights, you may find yourself feeling weaker and wobblier than you expect during your workout.
+“One, a study published this month in The Journal Of Strength and Conditioning Research concluded that if you stretch before you lift weights, you may feel weaker and wobblier than you expect during your workout.

-Those findings join those of another new study from Croatia, a bogglingly comprehensive reanalysis of data from earlier experiments that was published in The Scandinavian Journal of Medicine and Science in Sports.
+Those findings join another new study from Croatia, a bogglingly comprehensive reanalysis of data from earlier experiments published in The Scandinavian Journal of Medicine and Science in Sports.

 With growing research, it’s not hard to see why static stretching is getting a bad rap these days.